-+#SON1824, Clinical Education III 480 hrs., 4 crs. \$104.00 lab fee
++#SON1824, Clinical Education III 360 hrs., 4 crs. \$265.00 lab fee

 (Offered spring).
 Prerequisite: SON1814.
-Corequisite: SON2175.

-This course applies the principles learned in Abdominal OB/GYN II to actual clinical rotations.
-The student will receive sonographic instruction in the following ways: by performing a variety of sonographic examinations, initiation of affiliate protocols, appropriate operation of equipment, providing patient care, exam documentation, and evaluation by the clinical instructor.
+This course is designed to apply the principles learned in SON1112, SON1122, and SON2175 to actual clinical rotations.
+The student will receive sonographic instruction by performing a variety of sonographic examinations, demonstrating appropriate operation of equipment, providing patient care, and documenting exam results.
 A portion of the clinical hours will take place in the college campus sonography lab setting.